DevomB/PCB-Business-Card/JOURNAL.md

 To start off, I chose this project primarily because of two things, I wanted to make a cool item that was a convo starter, and also wanted to create something that I can use @ a CS event to network more effectively.
 This fit both of the criteria but I was also motivated bu the fact that I saw a really cool one and decide that I wanted to make one for myself.
 I didn't really took too much at tutorials, I used the Hack Club link for a PCB card [here](https://jams.hackclub.com/jam/hacker-card) to start but did not want to rely on it so that I can build my own understanding of PCB design.
 I also asked ChatGPT and Gemini most of my questions.

-To start the development process, I noted which parts need to be imported from the EasyEDA library, and afterwhich I did.
-Then after a reiterative, and recurvsive process with ChatGPT with asking questions about ports and parts, and subsequently switching to Gemini due to image upload limits, I finished the PCB Circuit.
+To start the development process, I noted which parts need to be imported from the EasyEDA library, and after which I did.
+Then after a reiterative, and recursive process with ChatGPT with asking questions about ports and parts, and subsequently switching to Gemini due to image upload limits, I finished the PCB Circuit.

 For the circuit design, here's my [v0.5 schematic file](images/Circuit_Design/)